compas-dev/compas_fab/examples_tmp.md

       * Demo (instructors): control ABB (simulation), sending path.
       * Demo (instructors): control UR (real) sending path and wait until done, then send again.
       * Demo (instructors): control UR (real) sending path and use a sensor in parallel (TBD: one option is to use the Baumer Edge sensor to track an object)

-# Internal session: intro to compas_fab

-* Based on the morning of the pre-workshop
-* Google Slides presentation
-* Include visuale examples of implementation, code, GH, etc.